janicemv/certificate-generator/README.md

 ## Prerequisites
 Ensure you have the following installed:
 - Python 3.x
-- Microsoft Word (for DOCX to PDF conversion)
+- Microsoft Word
+- PDF Reader (to see your generated files)
 - Required Python libraries:
   ```sh
   pip install pandas python-docx comtypes